Electronic common technical document: China

 In November 2017, China Food and Drug Administration (CFDA) publishes draft eCTD structure for drug registration for public consultations.
 This is a big transition for China to move from paper submission to eCTD submissions.

 Japan

-The Japan PhMDA has been eCTD compliant at least since December 2017.
+The Japan Pharmaceuticals and Medical Devices Agency (PMDA) has been eCTD compliant at least since December 2017.

 Governing specifications

-An eCTD submission's structure is largely defined by the primary standard created by the ICH, the Electronic Common Technical Document Specification.
+The Electronic Common Technical Document Specification, the main ICH standard, largely determines the structure of an eCTD submission.
 However, additional specifications may be applied in national and continental contexts.
 In the United States, the Food and Drug Administration (FDA) layers additional specifications onto its requirements for eCTD submissions, including PDF, transmission, file format, and supportive file specifications.
 In the European Union, the European Medicines Agency's EU Module 1 specification as well as other QA documents lay out additional requirements for eCTD submissions.